Guide To Lisbon's National Tile Museum, Starring Beautiful Azulejos

 Pro tip: The museum has a mobile app that works like an audio guide to explain the permanent collection and the history of the convent.
 You can download it from Google Play store or through the museum's website.

-You may these other Portugal travel guides:
+You may these other Portugal travel guides and resources:

 If you'd like to visit the National Tile Museum in Lisbon, pin it for later.